SymfonyCasts/solid/sfcasts/blackfire-player.md

 For Windows, run `php blackfire-player.php` from inside your project.
 ***

-So here's the basic idea: we create a file that contains one or more *scenarios*.
+So here's the idea: we create a file that contains one or more *scenarios*.
 Inside each scenario, we write code that says: go visit this URL, expect a 200 status code, then click on this link, and so on.
 It can get fancier, but that's the gist of it.